jdblischak/tmpsite/README.md

 benefits: 1) faster because less to copy and 2) paths to files outside of the project directory could be used.

+Another limitation is that `tmp_site` currently only supports rendering one file at a time, and thus will throw an error if provided a directory.
+This was done out of convenience and it would be straightforward to enhance the functionality to be similar to `rmarkdown::default_site`.

 ## License

 This code is in the public domain, i.e.